- Rate Movie[Total: 44 Average: 2.4]

 Universal launched an expensive global marketing blitz for Mortal Engines, reportedly north of $120M, but the movie was tracking soft.
 The trailers did a mediocre job of selling this high concept world of moving cities, but quick TV ads were literally a hodgepodge of CGI mayhem and incomprehensible for those uninitiated.
 Mortal Engines landed mixed to poor reviews and opened into a very competitive end of the year marketplace and became the last major box office catastrophe of 2018.

-It bowed against Spider-Man: Into The Spider-Verse, The Mule and Once Upon a Deadpool and was dead on arrival with a franchise ending $7,559,850 — placing #5 for the weekend led by Spider-Man.
+It bowed against Spider-Man: Into The Spider-Verse, The Mule and Once Upon a Deadpool and was dead on arrival with $7,559,850 — placing #5 for the weekend led by Spider-Man.
 Mortal Engines posted one of the largest second frame declines on record, collapsing 76.8% to $1,751,605.
-More as the domestic run continues…
+The domestic run fizzled out with only $15,951,040.